springernature/frontend-toolkits/toolkits/nature/packages/nature-header/README.md

 In the oscar-sites-nature application, the color of the border on each journal’s header is defined from Pubserv.
 It will override the Header’s default black border.

-For ease of maintenance, the `scss` for this component is separated into 2 classnames and contained in 2 separate files:

-- `c-header-expander` - for all interactive Header parts that users can open and close, like dropdown menus and pop-out modals
-- `c-header` - for all other parts of the Header

 ### Header expander

 The Header’s JavaScript file uses the following from `brand-context`: